 - The CSS will need to be loaded every time, rather than being served from the browser cache on subsequent page loads.
 This will cause increased latency and a slower site.

 - When updating your site’s stylesheet, you will need to clear the cache of every page.

 For these reasons, Server Push is a better approach.

 I’ve seen plenty of HTTP/2 benchmark tests around the web that show how quickly they can load 100 images.
 I don’t know about you, but I have not seen many websites with that many images.

 For my test, I will be basing it on real-world websites.

 - Websites tested: 7 websites from Alexa’s list of the top 50 Small Business websites.
-I checked that the download size of the page and that the number of requests did not alter between page load and that the website was served vian HTTP/2.
+I checked the download size of the page, and the number of requests did not alter between page load and that the website was served via HTTP/2.

 - Tested with: Webpagetest.org

 - number of tests: 5 tests were carried out on each URL.
 The median run was recorded for the Document Complete Time on the first view.